artndev/j-snkrs/README.md

 VITE_STRIPE_ACCOUNT_ID=...
 ```

-Open the _.env_ file located in the server directory and fill in the required environmental variables:
+Open the _.env.local_ file located in the server directory and fill in the required environmental variables:

 ```env
 # Your Redis credentials